Prithvi-Rao098/Pulmo-AI/README.md

-# Project Name
+# Pulmo-AI
-This project is ________.
-(Describe the main goals of the project.
-Limit to 1-2 sentences)

-## Description
-Optional section to provide a more detailed overview of the project.

-## Getting Started
+## Aim:
-Optional section to summarize important steps and how to use the project & apps in the project
+Our goal with this project is to provide healthcare professionals and patients a universal tool for diagnosing and predicting lung cancer based on several factors including CT-scans, and other biometric data.